|

 Uninstalling unused Components Many people never

-uninstall Windows components: Open your Control Panel
+uninstall unwanted programs: Open your Control Panel

 (select Start > Settings > Control Panel) Open